AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 ### Fallthrough, Fallout, and more

 Following are a few examples of other insights Journey canvas can help provide.
-You can choose whether these insights are based on all people in the data view, all people who started the journey, or all people from the previous node of the journey.
+You can choose whether these insights are based on all people in the report suite, all people who started the journey, or all people from the previous node of the journey.

 #### Fallthrough